-- Take responsibility for compliance with legislation or Government guidance on the provision of Medical Services for Spectators - Ensure any amendments to official guidance from the BHA, RCA and other parties is communicated to the medical team - In conjunction with the SRMO, annually complete the following matters: - Undertake an ARA of their course in consultation with the SRMO and ambulance provider, with reference to medical provision, to ensure that the minimum standards set out in the BHAGI 11 are adequate to safely cover their courses in respect of the numbers and types of Riders, spectators and the local geography. - The ARA must take into account historical falls/injury data for that course.
+- Take responsibility for compliance with legislation or Government guidance on the provision of Medical Services for Spectators - Ensure any amendments to official guidance from the BHA, PPA, RCA and other parties is communicated to the medical team - In conjunction with the SRMO, annually complete the following matters: - Undertake an ARA of their course in consultation with the SRMO and ambulance provider, with reference to medical provision, to ensure that the minimum standards set out in the BHAGI 11 are adequate to safely cover their courses in respect of the numbers and types of Riders, spectators and the local geography. - The ARA must take into account historical falls/injury data for that course.
 Each year the BHA Medical Department will circulate falls data and where available injury and hospitalisation data for each course.
-Jump Courses with injury rates (or, if not available, falls rates) higher than the mean (average) must clearly justify in their ARA why they can safely operate with two ambulance vehicles in the event that the third ambulance vehicle has taken an injured Rider to hospital. - Review the racecourse's SO - Confirm licence status and registration of RMOs and nurses - Support training of RMOs and nurses including practice recovery session - o The list of Medical Staff for the forthcoming year. - Written contracts for the following if operational on the racecourse RMOs, ambulance providers, nurses, physiotherapists, first aiders and voluntary services. - Exemptions (from BHAGI 11) agreed by the BHA - Prepare a Major Incident Plan.
+Jump Courses with injury rates (or, if not available, falls rates) higher than the mean (average) must clearly justify in their ARA why they can safely operate with two ambulance vehicles in the event that the third ambulance vehicle has taken an injured Rider to hospital. - Review the racecourse's SO - o Confirm registration of RMOs and nurses with BHA Medical Department - o Support training of RMOs and nurses including practice recovery session - Consider written contracts for the following if operational on the racecourse RMOs, ambulance providers, nurses, physiotherapists, first aiders and voluntary services. - Exemptions (from BHAGI 11) agreed by the BHA - o Prepare a Major Incident Plan.